 16. What does vaping do to your throat?

 Generally speaking, vaping shouldn’t have any adverse effects on your throat.
-Whenever you inhale a substance into your lungs that isn’t pure, alpine air, you aren’t getting the best of the best, but few of the health hazards associated with smoking have also been linked to vaping.
+Whenever you inhale a substance into your lungs that isn’t pure, alpine air, you aren’t getting the best of the best.

-Since vaporizing a substance doesn’t involve the inhalation of any plant matter, most of the carcinogenic effects commonly associated with smoking do not appear to occur in the case of vaping, which makes sense when you look at it from a molecular viewpoint.
+Since vaporizing a substance doesn’t involve the inhalation of any plant matter, most carcinogenic effects do not appear to occur in the case of vaping, which makes sense when you look at it from a molecular viewpoint.
 Smoke contains tons of free radicals and other substances that disrupt your cells and cause gene mutations.
-Vapor, on the other hand, simply consists of vaporized oils and other liquids, which means that it doesn’t contain a significant concentration of cancer-causing free radicals.
+Vapor, on the other hand, simply consists of vaporized oils and other liquids, which means that it doesn’t contain a significant concentration of free radicals.

 17. What is the difference between vaping and Juuling?

 There’s a lot of lingo and slang in the vaping world, and it can be hard to sort it all out when you’re hearing it secondhand.
-If you’re concerned that your kids might be involving themselves in practices that could cause them to come to harm, it’s important to become aware of all the vaping slang that’s out there these days and how your kids might be using it to use products in unsafe or illegal ways.
+It’s important to become aware of all the vaping slang that’s out there these days and how your kids might be using it.

 Juul is one of the world’s foremost manufacturers of e-cigarette products.
 Juul cartridges almost single-handedly created the “vape pod” type of vape rig, and most vape manufacturers have been forced to make their devices compatible with Juul-shaped pods to avoid going out of business.